+Low Carb Carbalose Butter Cream Biscuits.
 I have no idea why I’ve not made these Carbalose Butter Cream Biscuits until now but as they say, better late than never.
 They are light as a feather and tender as a baby’s butt.
 DO NOT mistake Carbalose Flour with Carbquik.
-They are totally different products and I do not use Carbquik.
+They are totally different products and I DO NOT use Carbquik.
 The only reason I decided to try them today is that I still have great end-of-season Oregon strawberries but I …gasp…ran out of Crème Fraîche and I wanted something other than plain heavy whipping cream.
 Ah yes, how about some Strawberry Shortcake which then became the ultimate goal.
 I couldn’t help myself and slathered one with butter and popped it like two pieces of candy.
 This was such a resounding success I decided to take a few pictures and just make the Post and the biscuits couldn’t be any easier.
 Confession: I have not eaten biscuits for a very long time as I have so many other wonderful low carb recipes to choose from.
-If I fixed only 1 recipe per day from this site it would take me well over a year and there are so many that I like and eat repeatedly it would probably take me more like 3-4 years.
+If I fixed only 1 recipe per day from this site it would take me nearly two years and there are so many that I like and eat repeatedly it would probably take me more like 3-4 years.
 Can you see my dilemma?
 And to top it off, it doesn’t take into account the plethora of foods I eat that simply don’t have or need recipes.
-So, for those of you who already have Carbalose Flour-these might be for you and if you are so inclined, these are perfect with Eggs & Sausage Gravy.
+So, for those of you who already have Carbalose Flour-these low carb carbalose butter cream biscuits might be for you and if you are so inclined, these are perfect with Eggs & Sausage Gravy.

 All my other Carbalose Recipes are listed at the bottom of the Carbalose Informational Page.